Timmoth/AsyncMonolith/docs/guides/producing-messages.md

 As the consumer payload will be stored in the database in a serialized string, it is a good practice to keep it as small as possible.

-To produce your message you'll need to inject a `ProducerService<ApplicationDbContext>`
+To produce your message you'll need to inject a `IProducerService`

 ## Immediate messages
 You can produce messages to be consumed immediately like this: